yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 add collections dropdown to navbar with each collection (quotes, news, docs, etc.)

 make separate okdex site for browsing through okdex pokemon, etc., linked in rules docs

+add collections to sidebar of the main library, maybe title for collections, but use redirect pages that link to the site